LeonidPilyugin/menheraOS/README.md

 $ sudo bash mkiso
 ```

-It will take about 20 minutes and will use all your CPU resources.

-The .iso file will be placed in created "out" directory.
+The `.iso` file will be placed in created "out" directory.

-## Stability and bugs
-MenheraOS should be as stable as Arch Linux [I](https://github.com/LeonidPilyugin) have been using MenheraOS for over a year
-and haven't noticed any major issues.
-But if you find something wrong, please, create an issue or write me here l.pilyugin04@gmail.com.